jayendramadaram/FULLSTACK-PROJECTS/Readme.md

 ### A repos for all of my Backend Codebase Built using Nestjs

-- [Crud Applcation](/crudapp) `Based Bookmark App Built Using Prisma , Docker , tyepscript , postgres`
+- [Crud Applcation](/crudapp) `App Based on Bookmark App Built Using Prisma , Docker , tyepscript , postgres`